pri5m/Learning-log/databases/session_10.md

 CREATE PROCEDURE ReportOnModuleMarksAllAndPerModule (SpecificModuleCode int) BEGIN

-//If true, null is input parameter it will return a generic mark IF ISNULL(SpecificModuleCode) THEN
+//If true, null is input parameter it will return a report of all the modules IF ISNULL(SpecificModuleCode) THEN

 SELECT m.moduleTitle, MIN(a.finalMark) as LowestMark, MAX(a.finalMark) as HighestMark, CAST(AVG(a.finalMark) as DECIMAL(4,2))  as AverageMark